 In addition, due to the absence of pre-emption knife laws in the state, local governments have the authority to make the knife ordinances even stricter than the state law, although most of them imitate the law imposed by the state.

-Nonetheless, if you are a resident of West Virginia, or are planning to move there soon, or travelling there, you must make yourself acquainted with the knife laws of not only the state, but also the county and municipality you will be living on or visiting.
+Nonetheless, if you are a resident of West Virginia, or are planning to move there soon, or travel there, you must make yourself acquainted with the knife laws of not only the state but also the county and municipality you will be living on or visiting.

 Types of Legal Knives in West Virginia

 West Virginia knife law states that it is legal to own any type of knife or bladed instrument without any limitations.
 We have prepared a list of the legal knives that you can own and openly carry in West Virginia.
 They are as follows:

 - Sword Canes